Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/inputs/touch.md

 ## Description

-This class stores informations of finger on a touchscreen.
+This class stores information of finger on a touchscreen.

 ## Variables